simple-acme/simple-acme.github.io/manual/advanced-use/secret-management.md

 ## Multiple backends

-Currently, there is only a single backend for the secret manager, which is a `.json` file in the configuration folder.
+Currently, there are three backends for the secret manager shipped with the program:

+- `json` works with an encrypted file in the configuration folder.
+It does not offer additional security over normal way of storing secrets, but makes them more convenient to manage.
 The location of that file may be modified through [settings.json](/reference/settings), for example if you want to share it between different ACME endpoints.
+- `script` calls a script configurable in `settings.json` to retrieve a secret and is intended as a bridge to connect to third party secret management solutions that do not have native plugin available (yet).
+This is a read-only vault.
+- `environment` vault looks at environment variables and is intended for servers that are under configuration management.
+This is a read-only vault.

-In the future the idea is to support more backends like Azure KeyVault.
-Implementation of a new backend is fairly straightforward for someone with C# experience, it just requires an assembly that implements [ISecretService](https://github.com/simple-acme/simple-acme/blob/master/src/main.lib/Services/Interfaces/ISecretService.cs).
+In the future the idea is to support more backends like Azure KeyVault and HashiCorp.
+Implementation of a new backend is fairly straightforward for someone with C# experience, it just requires an assembly that implements [ISecretProvider](https://github.com/simple-acme/simple-acme/blob/main/src/main.lib/Services/Interfaces/ISecretService.cs).
 Contributions in this area are most welcome!